Kenneth McDuff: Post-release crimes

+McDuff instructed Worley to drive to a field about 200 to 300 yards from McDuff’s parent’s home in Bell County, where McDuff dragged Reed out of the car and hit her in the face with such force that “it was like a tree limb breaking”, upon which she went limp.
+McDuff then put her in the trunk and instructed Worley to get in the car, where McDuff drove Worley back to his apartment; this was the last time he saw either McDuff or Colleen Reed.
+Worley told investigators he believed that McDuff had murdered and buried Colleen Reed somewhere in the area of Bell County.

-McDuff's next victim was Valencia Joshua, a prostitute who was last seen alive knocking on McDuff's door.
+McDuff's next victim was Valencia Joshua, a sex worker who was last seen alive knocking on McDuff's door.
 He strangled Joshua on February 24, 1992.
 Her body was discovered on March 15 at a golf course near their college.
-Next was Melissa Northrup, a 22-year-old store clerk at a Waco Quik-Pak (the same store that McDuff had worked in at one point), who was pregnant when she went missing from the store.
+Next was Melissa Northrup, a 22-year-old store clerk at a Waco Quik-Pak which McDuff had worked in at one point, who was pregnant when she went missing from the store.
 The kidnapper also took $250 from the cash register.
 McDuff was a suspect because he had been seen in the vicinity of the Quik-Pak at the time of Northrup's disappearance.
-During the investigation before the body was found, a college friend of McDuff's told police officers that he had attempted to enlist his help in robbing the store.
+During the investigation, before the body was found, a college friend of McDuff's told police officers that he had attempted to enlist his help in robbing the store.
 Northrup died on March 1, 1992, and a fisherman found her body on April 26.

 A major problem for investigators was that McDuff's post-release victims were spread out across several Texas counties.
 This made a single coordinated investigation difficult.
-However, the police learned that McDuff was peddling drugs and had an illegal firearm, both federal offenses.
+However, the police learned that McDuff was peddling drugs and was in possession of an illegal firearm, both federal offenses.
 Consequently, on March 6, 1992, a local state attorney issued a warrant for his arrest.
-In April 1992, Bell County investigators had brought in Worley for questioning on the basis that he was a known acquaintance of McDuff's.
+In April 1992, Bell County investigators had brought in Worley for questioning because he was a known acquaintance of McDuff's.
 Worley admitted to his involvement in the kidnapping of Reed.
 He was held in a Travis County jail while the police continued their search for McDuff.